seanpm2001/Commit-Count-Milestones/CCM/10/README.md

 **THIS LIST IS EXTREMELY INCOMPLETE!**

-As of 2022, Thursday, August 18th, an uncounted number (at least 276) of my repositories have reached and/or surpassed 10 commits.
+As of 2022, Friday, August 19th, an uncounted number (at least 285) of my repositories have reached and/or surpassed 10 commits.
 They include:

 | Repository | Reached 10 commits on this date |
 |---|---|